Origins of The Royal Signals Cap Badge

-But to every member of the Corps it is affectionately know as "JIMMY".
-So what are the origins of the badge and its name?
-Nobody can be exactly sure, but to believe the most widely accepted theories you must trace the history of communications units in the Army back to the formation, in 1870, of 'C' Telegraph Troop, Royal Engineers.
+Nobody is 100 per cent sure, but to believe the most widely accepted theories it is necessary to trace the history of communications units in the Army back to the formation in 1870 of ‘C’ Telegraph Troop, Royal Engineers.
 The Troop served with distinction in the Ashanti and Zulu Wars and by 1884, because of the growth in communications requirements, it was decided to form 1st and 2nd Divisions of the 1st Telegraph Battalion, Royal Engineers.

-Major CFC Beresford was the initial Commander of the 2nd Division and he was determined that it should have its own emblem (or 'device' as he called it).
-Although he had asked the Battalion for suggestions there was none better than his own, and so the figure of Mercury was adopted.
-It was first used in the Battalion magazine, Military Telegraph Bulletin, on 15 September 1884, and was also used on headed notepaper.
+Major CFC Beresford was the initial Commander of the 2nd Division and he was determined that it should have its own emblem (or ‘device’ as he called it).
+Having asked the Battalion for suggestions he decided none were better than his own – the figure of Mercury.

-It is thought that the inspiration for Mercury came to Major Beresford from the statue of Mercury that his father had probably purchased at the Great Exhibition at Hyde Park in 1851.
-This had then been set up in his garden in Camberley.
-The statue was passed to the Royal Signals in 1977.
+It is thought the inspiration for Mercury came to Major Beresford from the statue of Mercury that his father had probably purchased at the Great Exhibition at Hyde Park in 1851, a copy from an original sculpture in the Pitti Palace, Florence designed by Giambologna.
+This statue was subsequently positioned in his garden in Camberley